awreece/golog/README.md

 the package.
 In addition, all logged messages are wrapped in closures and are only evaluated and rendered if they will be outputed.

+You can install this package via:

+	goinstall github.com/awreece/golog

 Using this package
 ==================